ICGC-TCGA-PanCancer/cli/QuickStart.md

 Launch a new VM in Amazon EC2.
 You **must** use the AWS region "us-east-1" (AKA North Virginia) for this tutorial to work.
 If you are unfamiliar with the process of launching VMs in Amazon EC2, you may want to read [this guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/LaunchingAndUsingInstances.html).
 Once the VM is running, log in to your new VM.
 ### Set up files
-You will now need to set up a few files.
+You will now need to set up a few files on your VM.
   - You will need to set up your AWS credentials on your new VM so that they can be used by the PancancerCLI.
 Create a directory named `~/.aws` and create a file named `config` in `~/.aws`.
 Format it as is shown [here](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files).
 Example:
 ```
 $ cat ~/.aws/config